ParvaM/Sports-Analysis-Spark/README.md

 3.Interactive Dashboards
 Developed interactive dashboards showcasing key performance indicators (KPIs) for detailed analysis of players and teams, facilitating actionable insights.

+# Installation
+Prerequistes for this:
+1. AWS Account
+2. Databricks Account
+3. Knowledge of Apache Spark
+4. Knowledge of Python and SQL